cnguyen10/FCS/index.md

   const form = document.forms['submit-to-google-sheet'];

   form.addEventListener('submit', e => {
+    alert("Your request has been submitted.
+Please wait for a few seconds before the data is updated.");
     e.preventDefault();
     fetch(scriptURL, { method: 'POST', body: new FormData(form)})
       .then(response => console.log('Success!', response))